tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Each range MUST be delivered in a single UDP datagram.

-When a DTLS implementation receives a handshake message fragment corresponding to the next expected handshake message sequence, it MUST buffer it until it has the entire handshake message.
+When a DTLS implementation receives a handshake message fragment corresponding to the next expected handshake message sequence number, it MUST buffer it until it has the entire handshake message.
 DTLS implementations MUST be able to handle overlapping fragment ranges.
 This allows senders to retransmit handshake messages with smaller